-NOTE: For power supply connections, use No. 14 AWG or larger wires acceptable for at least 105°C. Shut Off All Power While Installing.
+NOTE: For power supply connections, use No. 14 AWG or larger wires acceptable for at least 105°C. SHUT OFF ALL POWER WHILE INSTALLING.

-- A. Attach approved conduit carrying 3-wire 120V AC 15 amp service to any unused knockout hole on J-box ring with conduit connector (not included for field wiring connections). - B. Make all wiring connections per the schematic in FIG. 6 & 6A, making all connections shown with wire nuts provided.
-Check all wiring connections for tightness and electrical safety. - C. Tuck all wires into J-Box Ring, and install Transformer/Relay as J-Box cover.
+- A. Attach approved conduit carrying 3-wire 120V AC 15 amp service to any unused knockout hole on J-Box ring with conduit connector (not included for field wiring connections). - B. On Relay/Transformer (Key No. 3), attach crimp terminal to either of black solenoid pigtails; attach other crimp terminal to one end of wire.
+These crimp terminals will be attached to Snap Disc Fan Control (Key No. 20) blade terminals. - C. Make all wiring connections per the schematic in Fig. 7, making all connections shown with wire nuts provided.
+Check all wiring connections for tightness and electrical safety. - D. Tuck all wires into J-Box Ring and install Transformer/Relay as J-Box cover.
 Reinstall cover plates on blower junction boxes.